 - (1) of them is located offsite.

-The Microsoft 365 (Office 365 mailbox) SaaS services for exchange online didn’t cover all these golden rules as per the Do’s & Don’ts.
+The Microsoft 365 (Office 365 mailbox) SaaS services for exchange online didn’t cover all these golden rules per the Do’s & Don’ts.

 Does this mean you need to look for a third-party Office 365 email backup solution for Office 365 backup?
 Yes!

 Selection of Office 365 Mail Backup Provider

-Now, we understood the need for a third-party backup provider for office 365 mailbox (Microsoft 365 exchange online).
-Let’s have a quick view of the important selection criteria of backup solution provider:
+Now, we understand the need for a third-party backup provider for the office 365 mailbox (Microsoft 365 exchange online).
+Let’s have a quick view of the important selection criteria of backup solution providers: